4 Mins Read

 1. Shell ordered to cut emissions by 45%

-In what many industry watchers have described as a “turning point” for fossil fuels, the world’s largest private oil trader Royal Dutch Shell was recently ordered to slash its greenhouse gas emissions by 45% by the end of the decade by a court in the Netherlands.
+In what many industry watchers have described as a “turning point” for fossil fuels, the world’s largest private oil trader Royal Dutch Shell was ordered to slash its greenhouse gas emissions by 45% by the end of the decade by a court in the Netherlands last year.
 It marked the very first time that a company has been legally bound to change its business practices and align its policies with the Paris agreement.

 2. Investor rebellion at ExxonMobil